Martha Thorne

-Martha Thorne is an American architectural academic, curator, editor, and author.
-She is the Executive Director of the Pritzker Architecture Prize and Dean in the architecture school at IE University in Madrid.
-Formerly, she was a curator in architecture at the Art Institute of Chicago.
+Martha Thorne (born 1953) is an American architectural academic, curator, editor, and author.
+She served as the Executive Director of the Pritzker Architecture Prize for 15 years, and was also the dean of the Architecture School at IE University in Madrid.

 Biography

-Martha Thorne was born on March 6, 1953, in the United States.
-Her focus is international contemporary architecture.

-Thorne holds degrees from State University of New York at Buffalo (Bachelor of Arts, Urban Affairs) and University of Pennsylvania (Master's degree, City Planning).
-She continued her education at the London School of Economics.
+Thorne holds degrees from State University of New York at Buffalo (Bachelor of Arts, Urban Affairs) and University of Pennsylvania (Master's degree in City Planning).
+She also pursued further studies at the London School of Economics.

-Since 2005, she has served as the Executive Director of the Pritzker Architecture Prize.
-From 1996 until 2005, she was Associate Curator for the Department of Architecture at The Art Institute of Chicago.
+From 1996 until 2005, she was Associate Curator for the Department of Architecture at The Art Institute of Chicago, where she was responsible for publication development, research initiatives, and collection curation.

+In 2005, she was appointed Executive Director of the Pritzker Architecture Prize, a role she held until 2020.

+From 2015 to 2021, she served as dean of IE University's Madrid and Segovia School of Architecture and Design.
+Before that, she was Associate Dean for External Relations at the same institution.

-Her duties at The Art Institute of Chicago included publication development, study participating, and collection curation.
-She also was a member of the Board of Trustees of the Graham Foundation for Advanced Studies in the Fine Arts and served on the International Archive of Women in Architecture's Board of Advisors.
+Thorne has also been a member of the Board of Trustees of the Graham Foundation for Advanced Studies in the Fine Arts and has served on the Board of Advisors for the International Archive of Women in Architecture.

-She currently serves on an international jury for the award, ArcVision: Women and Architecture, a prize honouring outstanding women architects.
-She also lectures and assists with international architectural competitions.

-Prior to her appointment as dean of IE University's Madrid and Segovia School of Architecture and Design in 2015, Thorne served as Associate Dean for External Relations at IE School of Architecture.